mRedzuan451/Echo-Lab/chapter_1.md

             * **Outcome:** Lena slips into the shadows and neutralizes Jed before he knows what's happening.
 She takes the fragment.
 The AI comments, *"Subject neutralized.
 Minimal energy expenditure.
 Optimal."*
             * **Consequence Flag:** `Jed_Dead` set.

-* **OUTCOME:** The player acquires the **second Data Fragment** and sets a critical story flag that will shape the narrative of Chapter 2 and beyond.
-Leads to Scene 7.
+* **OUTCOME:** The player acquires the **third Data Fragment** and sets a critical story flag that will shape the narrative of Chapter 2 and beyond.
+Leads to Scene 11.

 ---